Check in the main section of the Cliffhanger, their website / facebook or contact details for dates and times.

 Rhyme times for babies and toddlers every Tues and Fri

-Tuesday’s Public Living Room is an opportunity to pop in and share a cup of tea and a chat
+Tuesday’s Public Living Room 1.30-4pm an opportunity to share a cup of tea and a chat

 Reading group meets 3rd Wed each month